 What Types of Home Security Systems Are People Looking For?

-People who have never shopped for home security systems before may wonder just what they need.
+People who have never shopped for home security systems before may wonder just what they need or "how much is a home security system?"
 It may help to look over some of the most common things people are looking for in home security systems.

 There are four different types of home security systems from which homeowners can choose.

-The monitored system is among the most commonly used home security and alarm systems.
+The monitored system is the most commonly used alarm system for homes.
 Customers may be somewhat familiar with this type of system, which sounds an alarm and alerts the home security company's call center, which in turn contacts the police when sensor points are triggered.
-This response is automatic, which is a great benefit when an intruder breaches a home.
+This response is automatic, which is a great benefit when an intruder breaches a home or condominium.